Zelmyx/Countdown-number-solver/README.md

 # Countdown-number-solver
-A solver for the Countdown numbers game
+My attempt at a solver for the Countdown numbers game